 The Tsim Sha Tsui is an area in the Kowloon Peninsula and with easy access to the main districts of the Hong Kong island.
 It also offers a good variety of hotels, from relatively affordable options to high-end 5 star hotels.

 Mong Kok is a more affordable area to stay in Kowloon.
-It is a great option for budget travelers willing to experience a more authentic side of Hong Kong.
+It is a great option for budget travelers willing to experience a more authentic side of HK.
 It is a very dense area, but also offer great and affordable restaurants.

 Cost of Travel in Hong Kong